Cost-efficiency in Incomplete Markets: Setting

 and thus by summation,

 \end{definition}

-Note that if $V$ is concave, then it is diversification-loving but the reverse implication is not true in general: the ``convexity property'' is not required for arbitrary random variables, but only for those who have the same distribution.
-However, under the assumptions of law-invariance and continuity it can be shown that $V$ has to be at least quasi-concave, as shown in Corollary~\ref{prefssd3} hereafter.
+Observe that if $V$ is diversification-loving then it is law-invariant.
+To see that, consider $X_{1}$ and $X_{2}$ with cdf $F$, then applying property \eqref{dive} with $\lambda_{1}=1, \lambda_{2}=0$ and $\lambda_{1}=0, \lambda_{2}=1$ we have respectively that $V(X_{1})\geq V(X_{2})$ and $V(X_{2})\geq V(X_{1})$, which proves that $V$ is law-invariant.
+Furthermore, note that if $V$ is concave and law-invariant, then it is diversification-loving but the reverse implication is not true in general: the ``concavity property'' is not required for arbitrary random variables, but only for those who have the same distribution.
+It turns out that diversification-loving is equivalent to consistency with respect to concave order (also called consistent with majorization order or Schur-concave, cf. \cite{Dana2005}).